 Beyond increased yields, GMOs are pitched as more economical.
-Despite the higher costs of the seeds, GMO seeds don’t need as many pesticides or herbicides and because the crops are meant to grow more easily, they require fewer members of staff to help them grow⁴.
-Generally speaking, according to experts GMOs are considered to be more resistant to pests as well as some weather conditions, which helps minimise crop failure⁷.
+Despite the higher costs of the seeds, GMO seeds don’t need as many pesticides or herbicides and because the crops are meant to grow more easily, they require fewer members of staff to help them grow .

 Concerns with GMOs

-A further worry with GMOs is that the changes in genetic code that might make them better in nutritional terms might also create potential allergies to people.
-More specifically, according to Brown University, making GM seeds requires the mixing and adding of proteins that don’t naturally occur to the original plant or animal.
-So it is possible that this process adds an allergen to a food product that would have not otherwise had it.
-In addition, this process could create new allergens and even more worryingly, could even potentially lead to the emergence of new diseases⁹.
+A further worry with GMOs is that the changes in genetic code that make them better in nutritional terms, might also create potential allergies to people.
+More specifically, according to Brown University, making GM seeds requires the mixing and adding of proteins that don’t naturally occur in the original plant or animal.

-Similarly, because some GM foods have antibiotic properties built into them to help make the crops resistant to diseases or viruses, the antibiotics are transferred to our body and stay there well after we have eaten them, which in turn can decrease our own body’s response to antibiotics, making the medicine less effective⁹.
+Because some GM foods have antibiotic properties built into them to help make the crops resistant to diseases or viruses, the antibiotics are transferred to our body and stay there well after we have eaten a genetically modified product.
+This in turn decreases our own body’s response to antibiotics, making the medicine less effective .